Carpalla

-Carpalla (Karnpella) is a hamlet that lies in the china clay mining area of central Cornwall, near St Austell, in South West England.
+Carpalla (Karnpella, meaning further cairn) is a hamlet that lies in the china clay mining area of central Cornwall, near St Austell, in South West England.
 It is home to a disused china clay mine.

 Geography

 The hamlet lies to the west of St Austell in Cornwall, immediately to the south (and adjacent to) Foxhole and a short distance to the north of the village of High Street.
 It is in the civil parish of St Stephen-in-Brannel.

 The area consisted primarily of a few disparate farms until around 1900, when a flurry of house-building saw Carpalla and neighbouring Foxhole take shape, mainly taking the form of a linear settlement with very few amenities.

 Industry

 Carpalla's largest and most dominant feature is a disused china clay mine, around which the hamlet and the neighbouring village of Foxhole developed.
 Until the mid-19th century farming had been the main industry in the area – the 1841 United Kingdom census showed that the vast majority of residents were engaged in agricultural work – but by the time the 1851 census was carried out, the clay industry had slightly overtaken farming as the biggest employer.